 The most effective treatment of respiratory acidosis consists of rapid diagnosis and elimination of the underlying cause of alveolar hypoventilation.
-For example, airway obstruction should be identified and relieved, whereas medications that depress ventilation should be discontinued if possible.
+For example, airway obstruction should be identified and relieved, and medications that depress ventilation should be discontinued if possible.
 Pleurocentesis should be performed to remove fluid or air when pleural effusion or pneumothorax is present.
-Although at times it is not possible to remove the underlying cause of hypoventilation (e.g., chronic pulmonary disease), appropriate treatment of the primary disease should still be initiated along with supportive therapeutic measures.
-The primary goal is to remove the $CO_2$ , and consequently mechanical ventilation is often necessary.
+Although at times it is not possible to remove the underlying cause of hypoventilation (e.g., chronic pulmonary disease), appropriate treatment of the primary disease should be initiated along with supportive therapeutic measures.
+The primary goal is to remove the $CO_2$ , and consequently mechanical ventilation often is necessary.

-According to the alveolar gas equation, a patient breathing room air at sea level (PIO2, approximately 150 mm Hg) will develop life-threatening hypoxia (Pao2 <55 to 60 mm Hg) before life-threatening hypercapnia.
-Thus supplemental oxygen and assisted ventilation is needed in treating acute respiratory acidosis.
-Although oxygen therapy may aid in the treatment of acute respiratory acidosis, in patients with chronic hypercapnia, oxygen may suppress the drive for breathing in patients with chronic hypercapnia.
+According to the alveolar gas equation, a patient breathing room air at sea level (PIO2, ~150 mm Hg) will develop life-threatening hypoxia (Pao2 < 55 to 60 mm Hg) before life-threatening hypercapnia.
+Thus supplemental oxygen and assisted ventilation are needed in treating acute respiratory acidosis.
+Although oxygen therapy may aid in the treatment of acute respiratory acidosis, oxygen may suppress the drive for breathing in patients with chronic hypercapnia.
 In chronic hypercapnia, the central chemoreceptors become progressively insensitive to the effects of CO2, and O2 becomes the primary stimulus for ventilation.
-As a result, oxygen therapy may further suppress ventilation, worsening the respiratory acidosis.
-If oxygen is administered, Pao2 should be kept between 60 and 65 mm Hg because the hypoxic drive to breathing remains adequate up to this level.
+As a result, oxygen therapy may further suppress ventilation, worsening respiratory acidosis.
+If oxygen is administered, Pao, should be kept between 60 and 65 mm Hg because the hypoxic drive to breathing remains adequate up to this level.

-In respiratory acidosis, the goals of treatment are to ensure adequate oxygenation and provide adequate alveolar ventilation.
+In respiratory acidosis, the goals of treatment are to ensure adequate oxygenation and to provide adequate alveolar ventilation.
 Patients approaching respiratory muscle fatigue or respiratory failure or those experiencing progressive acidemia or hypoxemia will need mechanical or assisted ventilation to accomplish these objectives.
-Respiratory failure in the face of concurrent hypoxemia is diagnosed when the Paco2 is more than 50 mm Hg in a nonsedated or nonanesthetized patient, when Pao2 is less than 50 mm Hg with FIO2 of 0.21, or when PaO2 is less than 50 mm Hg with a FIO2 of more than 0.5.
-When mechanical or assisted ventilation is begun, care must be taken to decrease Paco2 slowly.
-In human patients, rapid decreases in Pco2 can result in cardiac arrhythmias, decreased cardiac output, and reduced cerebral blood flow.
-A sudden decrease in blood Pco2 may also result in posthypercapnic metabolic alkalosis and rapid diffusion of CO2 from cerebrospinal fluid into blood, thus quickly increasing cerebrospinal pH.
+Respiratory failure in the face of concurrent hypoxemia is diagnosed when Paco, is more than 50 mm Hg in a nonsedated or nonanesthetized patient, when PaO2 is less than 50 mm Hg with a FIO2 of 0.21, or when a poor response of PaO, is less than 50 mm Hg with a FIO2 of more than $0.5^{-8}$ When mechanical or assisted ventilation is begun, care must be taken to decrease Paco, slowly.
+In human patients, rapid decreases in PCO, can result in cardiac arrhythmias, decreased cardiac output, and reduced cerebral blood flow.
+A sudden decrease in blood PCO2 also may result in posthypercapnic metabolic alkalosis and rapid diffusion of CO, from cerebrospinal fluid into blood, thus quickly increasing cerebrospinal pH.

 Therapy with NaHCO3 or other alkalinizing solutions is not indicated in respiratory acidosis.
-Administration of NaHCO3 increases SID and may decrease $[H^+]$ and ventilatory drive, thus worsening hypoxemia.
+Administration of NaHCO3 increases SID and may decrease [H+] and ventilatory drive, thus worsening hypoxemia.
 The resulting decrease in respiratory drive as a result of NaHCO3 administration additionally may increase CO2 and worsen respiratory failure, especially if alveolar ventilation cannot be increased to balance out the increased CO2 production.
 NaHCO3 itself is not innocuous.
 NaHCO3 may alter hemodynamics, causing hypotension, decreased contractility, and cardiac arrest, as well as decreased cerebral blood flow and cerebrovenous oxygen tension.
 Thus NaHCO3 treatment is not warranted.
 In addition, the use of the strong organic base tris(hydroxymethyl) aminomethane (THAM) has been investigated.
-THAM promotes CO2 removal as HCO3- is generated.
-However, the amount of CO2 removed is very small, and thus THAM has marginal clinical benefit, at best.
+THAM promotes $CO_2$ removal as $HCO_3^-$ is generated.
+However, the amount of $CO_2$ removed is very small, and thus THAM has marginal clinical benefit at best.